 BEING USED BY THE DEVIL

 "From that time forth, began Jesus to show unto His disciples how that He must go to Jerusalem, and suffer many things of the elders and chief priests and scribes, and be killed, and be raised again on the third day.
 Then Peter took Him and began to rebuke Him, saying, 'Be it far from You, Lord: this shall not be unto You.'
-But He turned and said unto Peter, 'Get thee behind Me, Satan: you are an offence to Me, for you savourest/set your mind not on the things that be of God, but those that be of men.'"
+But He turned and said unto Peter, 'Get thee behind Me, Satan: you are an offense to Me, for you savourest/set your mind not on the things that be of God, but those that be of men.'"
 Matthew16:21-23

 SAFETY VS FRIENDLY FIRE